 - As junior counsel to Katherine Apps, assisting to advise in respect of a matter arising out of Brexit.

 - Acting as a junior junior, instructed by the Government Legal Department, in the judicial review challenge to the Heathrow third runway.

-- Acting on behalf of the Civil Aviation Authority, in a successful strike out application of a claim in relation to a decision to provisionally suspend a pilot’s medical certificate.
+- Acting on behalf of the Civil Aviation Authority, in the High Court, in a successful strike out application of a claim in relation to a decision to provisionally suspend a pilot’s medical certificate.

 - Providing research assistance in respect of a judicial review challenge to the closure of a federated primary school.

-Gethin has experience of proceedings involving the Human Rights Act 1998 and the Equality Act 2010.
+Gethin also has experience of proceedings involving the Human Rights Act 1998 and the Equality Act 2010.

 During pupillage, Gethin gained experience of a wide range of matters, including: